MatthewMarinets/war3-ap-maps/doc/communication_protocol.md

 The standard is to use critter unit IDs as the various channels, which can allow passing a few dozen integers at a time.
 More integers may be passed in future by adding more IDs to the protocol, such as neutral buildings.

-The Player 0 critter skeleton ID (`'nske'`) will generally be used to acknowledge the last status transmission number, to help validate the packet.

 Changes to player tech max allowed aren't restored, so setting this on acquirable units and items allows the script to control unlocks without intervention on the mod's part.

 Example: